SimonaSe/Events-Fundamentals-New/Module-4.md

 #### INSTRUCTIONS

-1. For this assignment, answer questions using the Maps app
+1.    this assignment, answer questions using the Maps app
 2. Use the “Malaria Case Management” program and stage
 3. You will be marked based on the answers selected through multiple choice.
 To determine the answers, you must create the associated